 In edible bananas, sexual reproduction is rarely successful, with very few if any seeds produced as a consequence of pollination.
 This failure is multifaceted, due to a greater or lesser extent to a lack of viable pollen, disruption of the pollen pathway through the gynoecium in the female flower and a lack of viable ovules.

-Instead the fruit of edible bananas develop through vegetative parthenocarpy, with the pulp developing autonomously from tissues on the ovary wall of the female flower without the need for pollination.
-The parthenocarpic fruit of the edible banana is the banana’s unit of commerce.
+Instead, the fruit of edible bananas develop through vegetative parthenocarpy, with the pulp developing autonomously from tissues on the ovary wall of the female flower without the need for pollination.